 The Endangered Species Act (ESA) of 1973 is a fundamentally sound and vital tool in the U.S. effort to conserve biological diversity.
 The law has been successful in achieving its primary goal of preventing species extinctions.
-Very few of the more than nearly 2,000 species (including subspecies and vertebrate populations) protected by the ESA have been declared extinct.
+Very few of the more than 2,400 (as of 2017) species (including subspecies and vertebrate populations) protected by the ESA have been declared extinct.
 Based on the risk of extinction, it is estimated that many times this number may have become extinct without the ESA.

-Although only about 20 U.S. species have been declared recovered and removed from the ESA lists, most species are listed because of habitat loss and threats that require significant time, funding, and commitment to reverse through restoration, enhancement, management, or protection.
-In addition, most plants and animals are listed at a point when population sizes and a number of populations have already reached critically low levels.
-For half of listed vertebrate species, fewer than 1,000 individuals were estimated to exist at the point when they were first protected under the ESA.
-Even more ominous, half of the plant species were estimated to have had fewer than 120 individuals remaining when they were first listed under the ESA.
-Recovery of species with so few remaining individuals is clearly more difficult, requires more time, and costs more.
-Listing rare and declining species before they reach such critically low levels would provide more ecologically, socially, and economically viable options for conservation efforts and would increase the probability and speed of recovery.
+Although 38 (as of 2017) U.S. species have been declared recovered and removed from the ESA lists, most species are listed because of habitat loss and threats that require significant time, funding, and commitment to reverse through restoration, enhancement, management, or protection.
+Most plants and animals are listed at a point when the number of populations and their sizes have already reached critically low levels.
+Identifying and conserving rare and declining species before they reach critically low levels would provide more ecologically, socially, and economically viable options for conservation efforts and would increase the probability and speed of recovery.